Rupakpoddar/Quadruped-robot/README.md

 # Quadruped-robot
-Here you will find all the files required for this project
+Here you will find all the files required for this project.

 Watch the video at: https://youtu.be/Up0q0preoIs